|Nutritional Guidelines (per serving)|

 - 1/2 pound bacon (cut into 1/2-inch dice)

 - 1 teaspoon extra virgin olive oil

 - 2 tablespoon Italian parsley (chopped)

 - Freshly ground black pepper (to taste)

 - 3/4 cup freshly grated pecorino-romano cheese (parmesan may be substituted)

-- While the pasta cooks, combine the eggs, cheese, cream and olive oil in a bowl and beat with a whisk until completely mixed.
+While the pasta cooks, combine the egg yolks, cheese, cream and olive oil in a bowl and beat with a whisk until completely mixed.

 Scoop out 1/2 cup of the pasta water and set it aside.

 Drain the pasta, then return it to the pot along with the bacon.